trafilea/nx-shopify/packages/nx-shopify/README.md

 $ pnpm install --global nx
 ```

-Create and empty Nx workspace (or use an existing one)
+Create an empty Nx workspace (or use an existing one)

 ```
 $ npx create-nx-workspace my-org --preset=empty